How to carve a pumpkin video

 - To create a simple lantern, punch holes through the pumpkin using an apple corer.
 Add your candle and enjoy!

-The seeds roast up to a lovely crunchy snack.
+USING THE SEEDSThe seeds roast up to a lovely crunchy snack.
+Try our classic roasted pumpkin seeds recipe or experiment with fun flavours.
 Wash to remove the fibres, then toss in olive oil, salt and pepper and some cumin seeds.
 Spread out over a tray and bake at 180C for 20 mins until crisp.
 Sprinkle over soup or eat as a snack.